RMCampos/RMCampos/README.md

 - Jenkins

 # Interests
 🤓 In my free time, I often study English (pronunciation mostly), technologies and follow the community.
-Like most IT guys, I carry some stereotype, that includes: reading a lot (Find out more here), solving Rubik's Cube 3x3 and 4x4 at the work waiting for something, and movies.
+Like most IT guys, I carry some stereotype, that includes: reading a lot, solving Rubik's Cube 3x3 and 4x4 at the work waiting for something, and movies.
 A bunch of movies!

 💚 When I'm offline I spend most of my time with my wife.
 We like to watch movies (see?) and shows together, go out and discover new places, specially cafe bar (I'm a avid coffee lover and its variations).